 10.3.
-5.9.3.
+5.9.4.
+6.6.
 Designees of Deans, Vice Presidents or Senior Level Administrators

-Whenever these regulations specify submission of a dispute or decision to a Dean, Vice President or more senior level administrator, that individual may delegate consideration and decision of the matter to a designee.
-Such designee will normally be but is not required to be, a member of the decision maker's staff
+Whenever this Policy specifies these regulations specify submission of a dispute or decision to a dean, vice president or more senior level administrator, that individual may delegate consideration and decision of the matter to a designee.
+Such designee will normally be but is not required to be, a member of the decision maker's staff.